 Crypto gifts and donations tax

-Gifting crypto in India is taxed - although there are a couple of exceptions if you gift under a certain amount within a year or if you gift to friends and family members for specific occasions like as a wedding gift.
-It's important to note it isn't the person giving the gift that is liable for tax, but the recipient.
+Gifting crypto in India is taxed - although there are a couple of exceptions if you give under a certain amount within a year or if you gift to friends and family members for specific occasions like as a wedding gift.
+It's important to note it isn't the person giving the gift that is liable for tax, but the recipient

 Receiving a gift from family